EoinTravers/hugo.eointravers.com/content/post/web-3/index.md

 > Let me know what you think in the comments below, on twitter,
 > or by email (`eoin.travers@gmail.com`).

 ---

 You are not the first person who has had to build a website.
-Web development is a multi-billion pound industry, and huge swathes of time and effort have gone into creating tools and resources that make the it easier.
+Web development is a multi-billion pound industry, and huge swathes of time and effort have gone into creating tools and resources that make this easier.
 In this post, I cover some tools you should be familiar with before we get to work.

 <link rel="stylesheet" type="text/css" media="all" href="style.css" />